Class ConstraintProto.Builder

 public boolean hasInverse()The inverse constraint forces two arrays to be inverses of each other: the values of one are the indices of the other, and vice versa.

-.operations_research.sat.InverseConstraintProto inverse = 18;
+.operations_research.sat.InverseConstraintProto inverse = 18;- Specified by:

 - Whether the inverse field is set.